Italian concentration camps in Libya: Mussolini Regime and the integration of Fascism

-Population Resistance
+Popular resistance

 However, the Italians had underestimated the resistance of the Ottoman army and in particular of the Libyan population.
 In fact, even if the government of the country was apparently weak, the society was used to self administrate itself based on religious or sectarian organizations.
 Once arrived in Libya, the fascists faced a poor yet organized and stubborn resistance that they had to fight for 20 years.

 The face of the armed Arab opposition mainly happened in Cyrenaica under the leadership of Omar Mukhtar, where Italian forces under the Generals Pietro Badoglio and Rodolfo Graziani waged punitive pacification campaigns which turned into brutal and bloody acts of repression.

 However, with the arrival of Mussolini, the generals were given the command to stop compromising with the resistance and to defeat it with violence at whatever cost in order to free the land for settlement.

 The Frontier Wire, a barbed wire fence was built from the Mediterranean to the oasis of Al-Jaghbub to sever lines critical to the resistance.
 Soon afterwards, the colonial administration began the wholesale deportation of the people from the mountains of Jebel Akhdar, to deny the rebels the support of the local population.